Fun at the Farm: Apples, Pumpkins, Corn Mazes and Hayrides

 From late summer through fall, many farms in North Carolina come alive as fun destinations for the whole family.
 Pick mouthwatering apples and picture-perfect pumpkins, find your way through corn mazes, and kick back and enjoy a hayride.
 Plus, as the fall season progresses, you can experience these activities in the midst of colorful autumn leaves.

-Please note: Due to COVID-19, please check each business' website for the most up-to-date information on hours and attractions.
+Please note: Due to COVID-19, check each business' website for the most up-to-date information on hours and attractions.

 1 Darnell Farms